foambubble/foam/docs/dev/link-reference-definition-improvements.md

     ```

-  - With Foam repo, just use edit-time link reference definitions with '.md' extension - this makes the links work in the Github UI
+  - With Foam repo, just use edit-time link reference definitions with '.md' extension - this makes the links work in the GitHub UI
-  - Have publish target defined for Github pages, that doesn't use '.md' extension, but still has the link reference definitions.
+  - Have publish target defined for GitHub pages, that doesn't use '.md' extension, but still has the link reference definitions.
 Generate the output into gh-pages branch (or separate repo) with automation.
     - This naturally requires first removing the existing link reference definitions during the build
 - Other
   - To clean up the search results, remove link reference definition section guards (assuming that these are not defined by the markdown spec).
 Use unifiedjs parse trees to identify if there's missing (or surplus) definitions (check if they are identified properly by the library), and just add the needed definitions to the bottom of the file (without guards) AND remove them if they are not needed (anywhere from the file).